 1938 Thornton Wilder turns the spotlight on the simple trials and tribulations of Our Town.
 Martha Scott and Frank Craven are among the cast at the Henry Miller's Theatre.
 It wins the Pulitzer Prize for Drama and runs 336 performances.
 David Cromer's 2009 Off-Broadway revival surpasses that total on December 16, 2009, becoming the longest-running production of the play in its history.

-1946 Playing the supposedly dumb blonde to the hilt, Judy Holliday stars in Born Yesterday.
-Garson Kanin penned the story, which also features Paul Douglas.
-It plays 1,642 performances, and Holliday reprises her role in the film adaptation, winning an Oscar.
+1946 Playing the supposedly dumb blonde to the hilt, Judy Holliday stars in Born Yesterday by Garson Kanin.
+It plays 1,642 performances.
+Holliday reprises her role in the film adaptation, winning an Oscar.

 1958 Tony Randall stars as a sailor with a woman in at least two ports in Oh Captain!
 The musical, with songs by Jay Livingston and Ray Evans, is directed by José Ferrer.
 It runs at the Alvin Theatre in New York for 192 performances.

-2003 Opening night on Broadway for Richard Greenberg's baseball drama, Take Me Out.
-The story of a baseball star who comes out as gay wins the 2003 Tony Award as Best Play and star Denis O'Hare wins a Tony for Best Featured Actor.
+2003 Opening night on Broadway for Richard Greenberg's baseball drama Take Me Out.
+The story of a baseball star who comes out as gay wins the 2003 Tony Award for Best Play, and star Denis O'Hare wins a statuette for Best Featured Actor.

-2004 Andrew Lloyd Webber's The Phantom of the Opera plays its 6,681 performance, becoming the second longest-running production in Broadway history, surpassing Les Misérables.
-It surpasses Cats to become number one in January 2006.
+2004 Andrew Lloyd Webber's The Phantom of the Opera plays its 6,681 performance, surpassing Les Misérables to become the second longest-running production in Broadway history.
+In January 2006, it surpasses Cats to become number one.